-In order to promote more informed agricultural practices, we are planning to sponsor a research study on soil types across the country including what kinds of crops are suitable for growing in each area.
-GPIC has also been sponsoring an annual Environmental Research Program for schools in Bahrain since 2004, which sponsors 20 research programs and awards to the top three ideas.
-Among this year's participants, some projects in the field of agriculture include irrigation control via smart phones and irrigation through controlled water release.
+In order to promote more informed agricultural practices, we are planning to sponsor a research study on soil types across the country including what kinds of crops are suitable for each area.
+GPIC has also been sponsoring an annual Environmental Research Program for schools in Bahrain since 2004, which sponsors 20 research programs and recognizes and celebrates the top three ideas submitted by the students.
+This year's participants submitted some great ideas including some projects in the field of agriculture that support irrigation control via smart phones and irrigation through controlled water release.